Adam Prentice: Professional career

-Denver Broncos
+Denver Broncos (first stint)

 Prentice was signed by the Denver Broncos as an undrafted free agent on May 3, 2021.
-He was waived on August 31, 2021.
+He was waived by the Broncos on August 31.

 New Orleans Saints

 Prentice was claimed off of waivers by the New Orleans Saints on September 1, 2021.
-He was waived on September 14, 2021, and re-signed to the practice squad.
-Prentice was elevated to the active roster on November 25, 2021, for the team's Week 12 game against the Buffalo Bills and made his NFL debut in the game, starting at fullback and catching a pass from Trevor Siemian for ten yards for his first career reception.
+He was waived on September 14, and re-signed to the practice squad.
+Prentice was elevated to the active roster on November 25, for the team's Week 12 game against the Buffalo Bills and made his NFL debut in the game, starting at fullback and catching a pass from Trevor Siemian for ten yards for his first career reception.
 He was signed to the active roster on December 2.
+As a rookie, Prentice recorded 3 rushing attempts for 5 yards, 3 receptions on 3 targets for 16 yards, and 1 tackle.
+He appeared in 7 games and started 3.

 Prentice made the Saints final roster in 2022, but was waived on October 1, 2022, and re-signed to the practice squad.
-He was promoted to the active roster on November 10, 2022.
+He was promoted to the active roster on November 10.
+In 2022, Prentice recorded 4 rushing attempts for 9 yards, 3 receptions on 3 targets for 9 yards, 3 tackles, with 1 fumble.